ARTICLES

 Pink peonies in Asia

 Peonies hold great significance in Japanese culture and are associated with wealth, honor, and romance.
 In Japan, peony season begins in late April and continues into May.
 Various regions in the country are known for their stunning peony displays.
 The Ueno Toshogu Shrine in Tokyo is famous for its beautiful peony gardens, which burst into bloom during the spring season.
-Additionally, the Tohoku region, particularly Iwate and Miyagi Prefectures, is celebrated for its breathtaking peony parks.
+Additionally, the Tohoku region, particularly Iwate and Miyagi Prefectures, is celebrated for its amazing peony parks.

 Peonies are beloved flowers in Korean culture, symbolizing wealth, beauty, and honor.
 In Korea, the peony season typically starts in late April and lasts through May.
-The city of Gyeongju is famous for its ancient Gyeongju Historic Areas, where visitors can admire the splendid beauty of peonies blooming amidst historical sites and royal tombs.
+The city of Gyeongju is famous for its ancient Gyeongju Historic Areas, where visitors can admire the beauty of peonies blooming amidst historical sites and royal tombs.

 Europe